 Student answer：

-nowadays, more and more people choose to start their own bissness after graduating. many people think this is a good condition for the economy of country, but in fact, there are many risks about this choise that people make.
+Nowadays, instead of becoming an employee for an enterprise, several individuals choose self-employment.
+This essay will discuss why this situation happened and there are many risks about this choice that people make.

-with the technology developing, there are more and more chance for people to start their own bissness. by the development of internet, more and more people would like to buy things online. becouse of that, many people can sale things in their home by net even though they don`t have a store. so starting a bissness is becoming much more convient and needs lower cost.
+With the technology developing, there are more and more chance for people to start their business.
+With the development of the internet, more and more people would like to buy things online since people find it more convenient than going to physical stores and buy their necessities.
+People do not necessarily need a lot of paper works to start up their venture since social media is free of use, for instance, Facebook or Amazon.
+Because of that, many people can sell things in their homes using the internet even though they do not have a store.
+Thus, starting a business is becoming much more convent and needs lower cost.

-although self-employed jobs is easier to begin for a person, it has some shortages for both individual and companies. on the one hand, starting one`s own company is a risky thing for individual, because you need to think sbout many things, such as property, money, goods, cost, and so on, during operating your film. whichever parts make some mistake, your company may not work out. on the other hand, self- employed is not benefit for the established company. a development of companies need a varity of factors, who have high-level skills and are innovative. without the enough employee, the creation of these films would decline sharply. it also hurt the system of market and the economy of countries to employ by oneself. begining new film has high risk, which will cause many uncertainty of the market. as we all konew, a healthy market need more stability to keep. if there are too many things uncertain, the market will lose the trusts of public and the market system will break down. similarly, if the companies don`t have enough factors to make ture the nomal process of producting, then they could`t produce for the public and amass value for the whole sociaty in long-term. as a result, the countries` economy will be impaired.
+Although self- employment jobs are easier to begin for a person, it has some shortages for both individuals and companies.
+Initially, starting one`s own company is a risky thing for an individual because you need to think about many things, such as property, money, goods, cost, and so on, during operating your film. whichever parts make some mistake, your company may not work out.
+Additionally, self- employment is not beneficial for the established company.
+Development of companies needs a variety of factors, who have high-level skills and are innovative.
+Without enough employees, the creation of these firms would decline sharply.
+It also hurt the system of the market and the economy of countries to employ oneself.
+Beginning a new firm has high risk, which will cause many uncertainties in the market.
+As we all know, a healthy market needs more stability to keep.
+If there are too many things uncertain, the market will lose the trusts of the public and the market system will break down.
+Similarly, if the companies do not have enough factors to make true the normal process of production, then they could not produce for the public and amass value for the whole society in long-term.
+As a result, the countries` economy will be impaired.

+In conclusion, this situation occurred because of the accessibility of internet platforms.
+Self-employment would cause detriments such as start-up difficulties and several uncertainties.

 Word count: 315